Skip to content

 How do we categorize waste?

 The following categories of waste are used by nearly all communities.
-We've provided some Software Delivery and Healthcare examples to help translate this into various contexts.
+We've provided some Software Delivery and Healthcare examples to help translate these for different context settings.

 Waste Category Software Delivery Example Healthcare Example